 For protecting your network, most of the heavy lifting occurs in the gateway between your network and your connection.
 In other words, your router is really doing most of it, so you don’t have to look to the modem portion of this device to monitor security.

-How many people sit around thinking about the last time they updated the software on their router?
+How many people sit around thinking about the last time they updated the software on their modem or router?
 Even for people who use the internet all day long, that kind of thought just doesn’t occur to us.
 Automatic updates can be an enormous aid to your network.